AxaFrance/SlimFaas/README.md

 ## How it works

-SlimFaas act as a proxy as openfaas with 2 modes:
+SlimFaas act as an HTTP proxy with 2 modes:

 ### Synchrounous HTTP call